Sindhu3113/Git_GitHub_Medium_Assignment/Readme.md

 2. commit-msg : runs after entering a commit msg
 3. pre-push : runs before pushing code to a repository

-git hooks are scripts stored in the .git/hooks directory of a Git repository. hooks are stored in .git/hooks/
+git hooks are scripts stored in the .git/hooks directory of a Git repository, hooks are stored in .git/hooks/
-This directory contains sample hook scripts, such as pre-commit.sample commit-msg.sample pre-push.sample
+This directory contains sample hook scripts, such as pre-commit.sample, commit-msg.sample, pre-push.sample

 ## Git Automation ##